parrisvarney/local/README.md

 ## Sqlite

 The included data files are small enough where the answers could be derived quickly without an external database.
-Sqlite is included as an in-memory database becuse it makes the intent of the code more clear and concise.
+Sqlite is included as an in-memory database because it makes the intent of the code more clear and concise.

 ## Running